The first term sheet I ever negotiated took just forty minutes in elapsed time to negotiate.

-Top tip number 1 For negotiating a term sheet: Have your advisors lined up before you negotiate.
+Top tip number one for negotiating a term sheet: Have your advisors lined up before you negotiate.

 So I called Dave and Gill, and I told them what Raul said, and I asked them what I should do.
 Dave and Gill said the exact same thing: “Yes, the terms suck, but you don’t have any other choice, so you should take the deal.”

 This leads to the most important tip for negotiating a term sheet if you want to get the best deal…